usnistgov/ndn-dpdk/app/fwdp/README.md

 * FwFwd can place congestion mark only on ingress side (i.e. insufficient processing power), not on egress side (i.e. link congestion).
 * FwFwd does not add or remove congestion mark during Interest aggregation or Data caching.
 * FwFwd does not place congestion mark on reply Data/Nack when Interest congestion occurs, although the producer could do so.

-### Data Structure Usage

-All FwFwds have read-only access to a shared [FIB](../../container/fib/).

-Each FwFwd has a private partition of [PIT-CS](../../container/pcct/).
-An outgoing Interest from a FwFwd must carry the identifier of this FwFwd as the first 8 bits of its PIT token, so that returned Data or Nack can come back to the same FwFwd and thus use the same PIT-CS partition.

 ### Per-Packet Logging